mosaicml/composer/docs/source/trainer/callbacks.rst

            loggers=[WandBLogger()])

-This example includes callbacks that measure the model throughput (and the learning rate) and logs them to weights & biases.
+This example includes callbacks that measure the model throughput (and the learning rate) and logs them to Weights & Biases.
 Callbacks control *what* is being logged, whereas loggers specify *where* the information is being saved.
 For more information on loggers, see :doc:`Logging<logging>`.